pflooky/data-caterer-docs/docs/setup/validation/basic-validation.md

       ...
         validations:
           - expr: "amount > 100"
+          - expr: "amount > balance"
     ```

 ## Greater Than Or Equal

 Ensure all data in column is greater than or equal to certain value.
+Can use `greaterThanOrEqualCol` to define SQL
+expression that can reference other columns.

 === "Java"

     ```java
-    validation().col("amount").greaterThanOrEqual(100)
+    validation().col("amount").greaterThanOrEqual(100),
+    validation().col("amount").greaterThanOrEqualCol("balance"),
     ```

 === "Scala"

     ```scala
-    validation.col("amount").greaterThanOrEqual(100)
+    validation.col("amount").greaterThanOrEqual(100),
+    validation.col("amount").greaterThanOrEqualCol("balance"),
     ```

 === "YAML"